 Early treatment to restore blood flow to the heart muscle can prevent or limit the amount of damage caused by a heart attack.
 Learn about the kind of treatment you may receive while in hospital.

 A heart attack occurs when there is a blockage in the flow of blood to the heart.
-The sooner the blood flow can be restored, the less damage there is to the heart, so early treatment is vital.
+Early treatment is vital because the sooner the blood flow can be restored, the less damage there is to the heart.

 Once the diagnosis of a heart attack is confirmed, medical staff can start treatment to open up the artery and restore blood flow to the heart.